 For many college-bound seniors, the prospect of leaving home for the first time is a source of both excitement and unrest.
 Flying the nest can induce more of the latter emotion for those who’ve grown up enjoying a tight-knit family and community with shared values, culture, and experiences.
 In an effort to maintain their faith and cultural heritage, many Jewish teens place a high priority on the existence of a strong Jewish community on campus when exploring post-secondary options.
-As a result, we frequently receive questions from our clients about how one can determine the quality of a college’s Jewish life.
-To provide assistance, we ask and then answer the five main questions you should consider when assessing the quality of a campus’ Jewish life.
+As a result, we frequently receive questions from our clients about how one can determine the best colleges for Jewish students.
+To guide you we’ll explore:

 1. How big is the Jewish population?